willsam100/CodingWIthSamBlog/_posts/2018-02-01-intro-xamarin-forms-f-part-2.md

   display_name: Sam Williams
   first_name: Sam
   last_name: Williams
+description: Learn how to handle errors in a function style in the context of a mobile app with F#
 permalink: "/2018/02/01/intro-xamarin-forms-f-part-2/"
 ---
 This video is the second in the introduction series of Xamarin Forms with F#.